MobiKin

 • Download the Google Photos app from your phone's app store and sign in.

-• Open the app and select what you want if you didn't delete photos from Google Photos.
+• Open the app and select what you want if you didn't delete images from Google Photos.

 • Tap the three-dot icon in the upper-right corner.

-• transfer pictures from phone to flash drive with google photos
+• transfer pictures from android to flash drive via google photos

 • Tap the "Copy" option and choose the USB drive option on the following screen.